 Another study found that lack of sleep reduced employees’ self-control and made them more likely to argue, steal, or engage in other unwanted behavior in the workplace.

 Then there’s the research on learning and memory, which shows that sleep-deprived people are less able to learn new skills or retain new information.

 Multiple studies have found that a lack of sleep simply makes people slower and less productive.

 It’s not just your work life that will suffer if you miss too much sleep—it’s your health, too.

-The UK’s National Health Service (NHS) puts it in stark terms:
+The U.S. Centers for Disease Control and Prevention puts it in stark terms: